-During the semester before your last, you will be invited to meet with an advisor to make sure you are on-track to graduate the next semester.
-At this time, you will be made aware of the need for completing any remaining degree requirements (including courses and remedial requirements).
+During your next to last semester, you will be invited to meet with an advisor to make sure you are on-track to graduate.
+At that time, you will be made aware of the need for completing any remaining degree requirements (including courses and remedial requirements).